Miguel Vargas Player Props: Dodgers vs. Astros

 - The pitching staff for the Astros has a collective 9.4 K/9, the fifth-best in MLB.

-- The Astros have the top team ERA among all league pitching staffs (3.50).
+- The Astros have a 3.50 team ERA that ranks first across all MLB pitching staffs.

-- Astros pitchers combine to allow 78 home runs (one per game), the 10th-fewest in baseball.
+- Astros pitchers combine to surrender 79 home runs (one per game), the ninth-fewest in baseball.

-- France (2-2) gets the starting nod for the Astros in his ninth start of the season.
-He has a 3.42 ERA in 47 1/3 innings pitched, with 38 strikeouts.
+- The Astros are sending Blanco (1-0) to make his fourth start of the season.
+He is 1-0 with a 4.66 ERA and 31 strikeouts through 29 2/3 innings pitched.

-- In his last time out on Saturday, the righty went 6 2/3 innings against the Cincinnati Reds, giving up two earned runs while surrendering four hits.
+- In his last time out on Sunday against the Cincinnati Reds, the right-hander tossed 5 2/3 innings, giving up five earned runs while surrendering seven hits.

-- In eight games this season, the 28-year-old has put up a 3.42 ERA and 7.2 strikeouts per nine innings, while allowing a batting average of .230 to opposing batters.
+- The 29-year-old has amassed a 4.66 ERA and 9.6 strikeouts per nine innings in 12 games this season, while giving up a batting average of .287 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.